Palisades Interstate Park

-On Monday, my husband and I went hiking in Palisades Park, in NJ.
-We hiked about 4 miles up to New York, looped up the cliffs and hiked back.
+On Monday, my husband and I went hiking at Palisades Interstate Park, in NJ.
+At Palisades Interstate Park, we hiked about 4 miles up to New York, looped up the cliffs and hiked back.
 At Palisades Interstate Park there are plenty of hiking trails, long paths, boat basins, historic sites.
 At the Palisades Interstate Park, you can even see Bear Mountain in the distance.
-If you are looking for a surprisingly beautiful and challenging hike that faces the Hudson and NYC skyline, this is your hike.
+If you are looking for a surprisingly beautiful and challenging hike that faces the Hudson and NYC skyline, Palisades Interstate Park is your hike.
 There are a lot of different options, and you can even just park and look over the cliffs if you prefer.

-We had wanted to do this hike for a while, but the timing never worked out.
+We had wanted to do Palisades Interstate Park for a while, but the timing never worked out.
 I wanted a clear day (to see New York City) and snowy days weren’t an option because there is a 1-mile scramble across rocks.

 What is scrambling?
 Scrambling is a walk up steep terrain involving the use of one’s hands.
 Basically, it means hopping from rock to rock.
 Doing that on icy or snowy rocks is extremely dangerous.
-You don’t have to do the scramble portion, and I wouldn’t recommend bringing any small kids or pets.
+You don’t have to do the scramble portion at Palisades Interstate Park, and I wouldn’t recommend bringing any small kids or pets.

-We started on the “long trail” which went down next to the shore of the Hudson.
+At Palisades Interstate Park , we started on the “long trail,” which went down next to the shore of the Hudson.
 While hiking the shore trail, you could easily put your feet in the water if you wanted too, but I absolutely did not want to put my feet into the Hudson River.
 I think to see the floating dumpster justified that.
-For about 3 miles of the Palisades Interstate Park, we hiked along the water just admiring the view.
+For about 3 miles of the Palisades Interstate Park, we hiked along the water just admiring the view of NYC.

-I knew we would eventually have to get up to the top, but I did not know or think about hard that might be.
+I knew we would eventually have to get up to the top at Palisades Interstate Park, but I did not know or think about hard that might be.
 I thought maybe we would take a natural staircase (which there were a few that we passed).
-All of a sudden, we saw this:
+All of a sudden at Palisades Interstate Park, we saw this:

-It took us about 90 minutes to hike up a single mile.
+It took us about 90 minutes at Palisades Interstate Park to hike up a single mile.
 I didn’t take any photos because I needed both hands just to get up there.
 It was quite the challenge and honestly one of the toughest hikes we’ve ever done.
-I wasn’t expecting that!
+I wasn’t expecting that at Palisades Interstate Park.

-Around the halfway point we also made it into New York!
+Around the halfway point at Palisades Interstate Park, we also made it into New York!
 As you can see by this fancy and prohibiting fence.
 I wish there was a sign that said Welcome to New York or New Jersey, but I guess both states decided to fund other things other than Palisades Interstate Park.

-Finally, after about 90 minutes, we made it up to the top.
+Finally, after about 90 minutes, we made it up to the top at Palisades Interstate Park.
 I haven’t felt that accomplished in a long time.

-From there we hiked back the way we came but on the “upper level”.
-There was a small waterfall where many people were taking photos, so of course, we did too.
-You can access the waterfall with about a mile of hiking, and don’t need to do the scramble (for my own personal reference LOL).
+From there we hiked back the way we came back on the “upper level.”
+There was a small waterfall at Palisades Interstate Park where many people were taking photos, so of course, we did too.
+You can access the waterfall at Palisades Interstate Park with about a mile of hiking, and don’t need to do the scramble (for my own personal reference LOL).
 It’s a nice view and worth the stop.

-You can go into the castle and look out over the Hudson too!
+You can go into the castle and look out over the Hudson River too.

 We finally made it back to our car after about 5 hours and a much more difficult hike than anticipated.
-I loved the hike.
-However, I wasn’t ready for the scramble or the climbing.
-I’m glad I wore the Brooks Cascadia because I doubt I would have made it in regular running shoes and definitely not in anything else.
+I loved the hike at Palisades Interstate Park.
+I wasn’t ready for the scramble or the climbing.
+I’m glad I wore the Brooks Cascadia because I doubt I would have made it in regular running shoes and not in anything else.

 You can see more hikes I’ve done here.